burtcorp/jmespath-java/README.md

 ### Dependencies

 `jmespath-core` has an ANTLR based parser, but the ANTLR runtime artifact has been shaded into the `io.burt.jmespath` package to avoid conflicts with other artifacts that may depend on ANTLR.
+This means that `jmespath-core` has external dependencies.

-`jmespath-jackson` obviously depends on Jackson, specifically Jackson DataBind (`com.fasterxml.jackson.core:jackson-databind`).
+`jmespath-jackson` obviously depends on Jackson, specifically Jackson DataBind (`com.fasterxml.jackson.core:jackson-databind`), but other than that it only depends on `jmespath-core`.

 ## Basic usage